nstbayless/CV1-controls/README-export.md

 ## Credits

-ASM hacking by NaOH.
+ASM hacking: NaOH.

-Thanks to revility for input.
+Tools: `fceux` and `asm6f`.

-`fceux` and `asm6f` were the tools used.
+Special thanks to revility and OmegaJP for input.

 ## ROM information